On Premise Licensing

 You don't want to keep Peter's email

-Possible Solution: Create an archiving rule to ignore emails with recipient Peter.
+Possible solution: Create an archiving rule to ignore emails with recipient Peter.

 Result: Joe sends an email to Peter.
 When the archiving rule is applied, the system will not archive mail with the recipient, Peter.
 However, since mail is not stored in separate mailboxes, Joe would not be able to view the email that he sent to Peter (since it would not have been archived).
 If this side effect is acceptable, then an archiving rule can be created as follows: